Queen's Tower

 binghuan.li19 [at] imperial.ac.uk

-I obtained my MEng (First Class Hons.) in Biomedical Engineering from Department of Bioengineering (2019-23), with two years of research experience @ Cardiovascular Biomechanics and Ultrasound Laboratory (2021-23).
-The title of my MEng thesis is Surrogate Modelling of Fluid Dynamics within Various Vascular Geometries with Physics-Informed Neural Networks (June, 2023), supervised by Dr. Choon Hwai Yap.
+I received my MEng in Biomedical Engineering (First Class Hons.) from the Department of Bioengineering (2019-23), with two years of research experience @ Cardiovascular Biomechanics and Ultrasound Laboratory (2021-23).
+The title of my MEng thesis is Surrogate Modelling of Fluid Dynamics within Various Vascular Geometries with Physics-Informed Neural Networks (June, 2023).
 The abstract can be found here.

-My current research features the deployment and integration of computational mechanics frameworks to study the haemodynamics and mechanical responses associated with the aortic-related pathologies.
-Prior to my current position, I worked on the modelling of flow dynamics within human cardiovascular structures, through the realisation of multiscale computational approaches, including computational fluid dynamics and physics-informed machine learning.
+My research focuses on the deployment and integration of computational mechanics frameworks to investigate the haemodynamics and mechanical responses of human cardiovascular structures and pathologies, through the development and application of numerical modelling techniques including computational fluid dynamics, finite element analysis, and physic-informed machine learning.